Rose Scholars

 • Comment Requirement.
 Finally, Scholars are required to comment on at least 5 other posts for each semester.

-3. Rose House Dean's Council
+3. Rose House Dean's Council (2023-2024 Program Information)

 • House Dinner Entertainment Coordinators.
 Conduct outreach to performance groups across campus (e.g. a cappella groups, dance teams, instrument ensembles, etc.) and schedule a short showcase for each Wednesday night House Dinner each semester.
 Students in this role will serve as the primary point of contact, host, and A/V coordinator for their House Dinner night.
-3 members will serve in this role to provide a rotating weekly schedule.
+Each Entertainment Coordinator is responsible for coordinating 3 performances each semester.

 • Rose Dining Gallery Curator.
-Conduct outreach to art, architecture, fashion, and design departments across campus and schedule rotating gallery exhibitions to be featured on the Rose Dining Room wall each semester.
+Conduct outreach to art, architecture, fashion, and design departments across campus and local artists and schedule rotating gallery exhibitions to be featured on the Rose Dining Room wall each semester.
 The student in this role will also coordinate a gallery opening reception with the partnering group and will serve as the primary point of contact, host, A/V, and facilities coordinator during the event (including setup and breakdown of exhibits).
-1 member will serve in this role.
+The Gallery Curator is responsible for coordinating 1 gallery exhibit each semester.

-Dean’s Council members will complete a career portfolio featuring as a culminating capstone project.
+• Complete a career portfolio featuring as a culminating capstone project.
 This portfolio will include a brief biography, career goals, personal mission statement, resume, and artifacts, pictures, and descriptions of each initiative completed in their position over the course of the academic year.

 Course Add/Drop